 - Known for aiding in erectile dysfunction and acting as an aphrodisiac.

-- Helps treat early stages of macular degeneration.
+- Helps treat the early stages of macular degeneration.

 - Prevents and treats Parkinson’s disease.